coryrwest/B2.NET/README.md

 ## Features

-*  Full implementation of the B2 REST API
+*  Full implementation of the B2 REST API (except Keys management)
-*  Experimental support for file FriendlyURL's
+*  Support for file FriendlyURL's (this functionality is not part of the supported B2 api and may break at any time)
 *  UFT-8 and Url Encoding support
-*  Full Async support
+*  Fully Async
 *  Full test coverage
 *  Targets .NET 4.5 and .NET Standard 1.5
-*  NOTE: There are currently no plans to support the new Key's API's
+*  The new Key's API's is technically supported, but untested.
+You cannot manage keys with this library, just user already existing ones.

 ## Install
 [nuget package](https://www.nuget.org/packages/B2Net/)